brandongc/distribute-data-MPI/README.md

 # distribute-data-MPI
 Redistribute a large data set into random subsets using one-sided MPI

+Sampling is done without replacement by default.
+To sample with replacement compile with with -DSIMPLESAMPLING.

 Redistribute A(N x M) to NGROUPS random subsets of size B(K x M)

 A is distributed by rows to all MPI ranks